 The validity of the proposed procedure was verified experimentally for white light speckle photography, where the diffraction halo is much more sensitive.
 A plane white object with an artificially created speckle pattern was illuminated with a flash lamp and imaged by an ordinary 35 mm camera.
 Between the two exposures a camera translation of a known value perpendicular to the optical axis of the lens was introduced.
-The specklegrams were analysed by pointwise filtering using a scanning slit whose width was chosen so as not to influence the fringe visibility.
+The specklegrams were analysed by pointwise filtering.
 The correcting function was estimated by polynomial approximation of different degree and using different number of initial values from first maxima positions.
+Figure 2 shows experimentally determined correction function versus first maximum position.
+To obtain it, known displacement values in the range of $300-700 \mu m$ are introduced to the recording camera.
+It is seen that values calculated by means of Eq.
+(2) need corrections up to 20%.